Samuel Richard Bosanquet

 Samuel Richard Bosanquet (1 April 1800 – 27 December 1882) was an English barrister, known as a writer on legal, social and theological topics.

 Life

 He was born on 1 April 1800 into the Bosanquet family of Forest House, Essex, and Dingestow Court, Monmouthshire; the banker and biblical writer James Whatman Bosanquet was a younger brother.
 Educated at Eton College and Christ Church, Oxford, where he graduated with honours, a first class in mathematics and a second in classics, he took his B.A. degree in 1822, and proceeded M.A. in 1829.
-Called to the bar at the Inner Temple, he was one of the revising barristers appointed with the passing of the Reform Act of 1832.
+Called to the bar at the Inner Temple, he was one of the revising barristers appointed with the passing of the Reform Act 1832.

 In 1843 Bosanquet succeeded to the family estates.
 He was for 35 years chairman of the Monmouthshire quarter sessions.
 A philanthropist, he promoted local institutions and enterprises.

 Bosanaquet died at Dingestow Court, on 27 December 1882.